dochavez/Documenting-with-Docusaurus-V2.-/README.md

 image: https://i.imgur.com/mErPwqL.png
 ---
 ```
+#### PRO-TIP📢:

+If you don't know how to create files with the extension **.md** on the website called <a href="https://dillinger.io/" target="_blank">**Dillinger**</a> you can create this type of file online.
+Best of all, once you have all your content ready, you can download it to your computer locally and then just add it inside the **/docs** folder of your project.
+That way you can create a lot of content easily and quickly.

+Another way to create **.md** files is to copy one of the files found inside the **/docs** folder, place it in another path to edit it both in name and content, and then place it inside the folder **/docs**.

 ![creating our blog](https://github.com/dochavez/Documenting-with-Docusaurus-V2.-/blob/main/Blogs.jpg)
 ###### Figure 9.
 Creating the file called doc4 for the section of our Documents.